Dental Care To Prevent Tooth Loss and Gum Disease

 (ii) Avoid eating sugary foods before you sleep (especially if you don’t have the habit of brushing your teeth before you sleep), because you do not produce saliva while you are sleeping.

 (iii) Eat less of foods that stick to your teeth, like, chips, breadsticks, crackers.

 (iv) If after eating, you cannot brush your teeth then rinse your mouth with water or mouth wash or chew sugarless gum.

 (v) Prefer drinking water instead of soda or sugary juices.

 4. Visiting the Dentist: Visit your dentist twice a year to prevent tooth decay, gum disease and other disorders.
 This is important to check how far your way of brushing and flossing is effective in removing the plaque at home.
 The dentist will check for any signs of cavities or gum disease.
 It is not only important that how many times in a day or how long you spend your time to brush and floss your teeth, but more important is whether you are doing it in the right way.
-Show how you are brushing or flossing your teeth to the dentist so that he may help you in teaching the best way to brush and floss.
+Show how you are brushing or flossing your teeth to the dentist so that he may help you in teaching you the best way to brush and floss.
 It is important for you to effectively reach and remove the plaques / adherent biofilm surrounding each one of your teeth.